programminghistorian/jekyll/en/lessons/interactive-data-visualization-dashboard.md

 difficulty: 3
 activity: presenting
 topics: [data-visualization, website]
 abstract: This lesson shows how to create interactive web-based dashboards using Python's Dash library.
-Using two media case studies, this lesson provides a practical guide for making digital humanities research outputs more accessible and engaging.
+Using two news media case studies, this lesson provides a practical guide for making digital humanities research outputs more accessible and engaging.
 avatar_alt: Drawing of a young woman teaching arithmetic to a child, sitting in front of a blackboard.
 doi: 10.46430/phen0124
 ---